Your searing questions: Answered!

 “So happy to receive my copy of Crazy Sexy Kitchen this weekend.
 Kicked it off by making Avo Toasts for lunch and Chickpea with Root Veggie Tagine for dinner.
 It was indescribably delicious.
 I am so grateful for this beautiful book filled recipes for optimal health and, equally important, delicious dishes.
 Thank you, Kris and Chad.”

 Have you grabbed your copy yet?
-Don’t delay hot stuff, Thanksgiving is coming!
+Don’t delay hot stuff!